szhem/camel-osgi/README.md

 To use the following feature just deploy multiple OSGi bundles with producing endpoints and one or multiple OSGi bundles that will consume published exchanges.

-Note that bundles with producers can use any of the following ways to publish the exchanges:
+Note that the bundles with the producers can use any of the following ways to publish the exchanges:
 [default](#default-way-of-communication-between-osgi-bundles),
 [multicast](#multicasting-to-multiple-osgi-bundles),
 [roundrobin](#roundrobin-load-balancing-between-multiple-osgi-bundles),